African hawk-eagle: Diet and hunting

 A small variety of different kinds of birds has been known to be taken opportunistically by African hawk-eagles.
 At times, they will prey on colonial nests of birds from weavers such as red-billed queleas (Quelea quelea) to herons.
 Seemingly infrequently taken birds have been known to include ostrich chicks, geese, plovers, cuckoos, herons and egrets, ibises, and a small diversity of passerines.
 Assorted birds taken with some frequency include grey go-away-birds (Crinifer concolor), brown-necked parrots (Poicephalus fuscicollis) and several species of dove.
 Domestic chickens (Gallus gallus domesticus) are sometimes taken in cultivated areas by African hawk-eagles, but the species is not thought to be as much of a poultry killer as it is made out to be.
 Other assorted mammals include a few species of squirrels and rats as well as fruit bats, bushbabies, and even those as small as Cape short-eared gerbil (Desmodillus auricularis).
 Larger mammals may include species each of mongoose to as large as the banded mongoose (Mungos mungo) and hare to as large as scrub hares, in many cases these may be as heavy or heavier than the hawk-eagle itself.
 Other large mammalian prey can include South African springhares (Pedetes capensis) and even small vervet monkeys (Chlorocebus pygerythrus).
 Besides smaller antelopes like dik-diks, the young of a few antelope are known to have been attacked by African hawk-eagles: klipspringers (Oreotragus oreotragus), steenboks (Raphicerus campestris) and lechwes (Kobus leche), the latter prey weighing an estimated 5000 g and so perhaps the largest prey credited to the African hawk-eagle.
 Predation on reptiles seems to be fairly uncommon and few such prey are definitively identified, but both colubrid snakes and cobras are known to be included in their prey spectrum as well as lizards such as chameleons and giant plated lizards (Gerrhosaurus validus).
-One impressive reptilian prey item credited to an African hawk-eagle was a fairly large African rock python (Python sebae) seemingly taken alive, which would potential rival the largest mammalian prey in weight.
-Occasionally, this species is attributed with insect predation, usually by juveniles, but it is not clear what variety of insects are consumed.
-Such prey must be considered very rarely and may be often secondary ingested from the stomachs of prey such as rodents and gamebirds.
+One impressive reptilian prey item credited to an African hawk-eagle was a fairly large African rock python (Python sebae) seemingly taken alive, which would rival the largest mammalian prey in weight.
+Occasionally, this species is credited with insect predation, usually by juveniles, but it is not clear what variety of insects are consumed.
+Such prey must be considered very rare and may often be secondarily ingested from the stomachs of prey such as rodents and game birds.
 The African hawk-eagle is rarely reported to scavenge on carrion but one pair was seen to repeatedly feed on the carcass of a southern reedbuck (Redunca arundinum) over 3 days.